KiLynn King

-Kilynn King (born May 4, 1991) is an American professional wrestler, currently signed with Impact Wrestling, where she is the current Impact Knockouts World Tag Team Champion in her first reign.
+KiLynn King (born May 4, 1991) is an American professional wrestler, signed with Total Nonstop Action Wrestling (TNA), where she is a former one-time Impact Knockouts World Tag Team Champion.
 Prior to Impact, she wrestled for All Elite Wrestling (AEW), National Wrestling Alliance (NWA). and various independent promotions.

 Professional wrestling career

 All Elite Wrestling (2020–2022)

 King made her All Elite Wrestling (AEW) debut on May 20, 2020, losing to Penelope Ford on AEW Dark.
 She made her AEW television debut on July 2, 2020, teaming with Kenzie Paige in a loss to Nyla Rose on Dynamite.
 On September 5, 2021, King participated in the Casino Battle Royale at All Out.
-King made her return to AEW on the August 17, 2022, episode of Dynamite, where she lost Toni Storm.
+King made her return to AEW on the August 17, 2022, episode of Dynamite, where she lost to Toni Storm.

-National Wrestling Alliance (2021–present)
+National Wrestling Alliance (2021–2022)

 On August 28, 2021, King made her debut at National Wrestling Alliance (NWA), when she wrestled at the NWA EmPowerrr pay-per-view, teaming with Red Velvet in the NWA World Women's Tag Team Championship tournament, they defeated The Freebabes (Jazzy Yang and Miranda Gordy) in the first round before losing to The Hex (Allysin Kay and Marti Belle) in the finals.

 King made her return to NWA on the April 12, 2022, episode of Powerrr, where she defeated Natalia Markova.
 On the May 10, 2022, episode of Powerrr, King defeated Chelsea Green and Jennacide to become the number one contender for the NWA World Women's Championship.
 On June 11, at Alwayz Ready, King challenged the champion Kamille, but was unsuccessful.
 On November 12, at Hard Times 3, King alongside Green challenged Kamille for the title in a Three-Way match.
 During the match, King managed to tap out Kamille, but Green distracted the referee, preventing from King to win.
 At the end of the match, Kamille retained the title.